What are

 Artists

-We can create one related to one of the SDGs’ issue.
-Or deliver the workshop for your audience.
+We can also create a simulation related to one of the Sustainable Development Goals, or deliver a workshop tailored to your audience.

-Learn more about our organisation – Centre for Systems Solutions.
+Learn more about our organization – Centre for Systems Solutions.